simov/grant/README.md

 $ node tests/api.js -k {Your Consumer/Client Key/Id} -s {Your Consumer/Client Secret} -h {host, ie: localhost or domain}
 ```

-You will recieve a response with the headers sent, and the returned response from the API, Gatekeeper must be running locally for these tests to work and on the port `3000`.
+You will recieve a response with the headers sent, and the returned response from the API, guardian must be running locally for these tests to work and on the port `3000`.
 Unless you alter these files~